 The film later subverts this trope though, with the "Boss Keane's Ditch" punishment given to Luke after multiple escape attempts.
 Also, one assumes for more serious signs of rebellion, the guards can just leave you in the box for more than one night, as they did to Luke at one point.

 TV announcer: This is the first execution to be held under the new law passed by the board of legislators that extends capital punishment to traffic offences.
 Francis Narrows (?) is about to pay the ultimate price for making an illegal left turn.
-Besides me is Lorraine Newbound, head of the Miami chapter of the League Against Non-Capital Punishment.
+Beside me is Lorraine Newbound, head of the Miami chapter of the League Against Non-Capital Punishment.
 Now, Ms. Newbound, you are of course in favor of this new law.
 Ms. Newbound: Absolutely.
-I just wish they would go one step further and include non moving violations.
+I just wish they would go one step further and include non-moving violations.
 TV announcer: Parking offences?
 Ms. Newbound: Well, a crime is a crime.
 Why should we pay good money for jails just to keep criminals alive?
 Death to all crooks! (smiles in joy)